Kkari/professional-bookshelf/README.md

 # professional-bookshelf

 I've done this repository to keep track (rather loosely) of my professional reading list.
 It contains the books that I've read, the book that I'm currently reading, and some others that are on my watchlist but I haven't got the time to get around them just yet.
+When I was into ML I read like a hundred publications about it, but I can't remember their names anymore and they are not that interesting anyhow.

 ## Currently Reading:
 * Domain-Driven Design: Tackling Complexity in the Heart of Software **by** Eric Evans